Threema provides maximum security and comprehensive privacy protection

 Consistent end-to-end encryption

 Threema employs the tried and tested open-source cryptography library NaCl.
-The correctness of the encryption can be independently verified.
+All communication is

 The algorithms and design decisions behind the cryptography in Threema are explained in detail in the Cryptography Whitepaper.